What is Faced Plywood?

 Shuttering Plywood

 Shuttering plywood is another common form of faced plywood, specifically designed for use in temporary construction, such as creating molds or frameworks for concrete pouring.
-Shuttering plywood is known for its strength and stability, making it a go-to material in the construction industry.
+Formwork plywood is known for its strength and stability, making it a go-to material in the construction industry.

 Durability in Formwork